-The committee shall, when occasion warrants, bring to the General Assembly the name of a suitably gifted person for appointment as the Ministry Development Officer.
-The Ministry Development Officer will work under the direction of the committee in home mission and other areas of the committee's work according to such job description as shall be approved from time to time by the General Assembly.
+The committee shall, when occasion warrants, bring to the General Assembly the name of a suitably gifted person for appointment as the Ministry Development Officer (MDO).
+The MDO will be accountable to the committee and work under a General Assembly approved job description to actively prosecute the purpose and function of the committee.